cleentfaar/CleentfaarSelect2Bundle/README.md

 CleentfaarBootstrapBundle
 =========================

-Symfony2 Bundle for integrating Twitter's Bootstrap Framework
+Symfony2 Bundle for integrating the Select2 jQuery plugin